Mississippi College: World War II and later 20th century

 In 1942, Mississippi College acquired Hillman College.
 A new Nelson Hall administration building was erected in 1948, and new residence halls were built.

 In 1943, MC was among 131 colleges and universities nationwide taking part in the V-12 Navy College Training Program, which offered students a path to a Navy commission.
 During the V-12 period, the Navy had exclusive use of Chrestman, Alumni Hall, and the cafeteria.
-The last surge of construction during this era was a building for a growing fine arts program and a library.
-The war years saw enrollment in the 550-600 range.
-With veterans returning from World War II, enrollment increased. bout 1,000 students were enrolled by 1950, with 1,581 students by fall 1956.
+During World War II, enrollment was between 550 and 600 students.
+After the war ended and veterans returned, enrollment increased.
+About 1,000 students were enrolled in 1950, and 1,581 students by fall 1956.

 Mississippi College was one of the last private colleges in the country to drop its segregation policy, and did not do so until the 1969–70 school year.

 From 1957 through 1968, the college built the B.C.
 Rogers Student Center, Hederman Science Building, Self Hall, and a pair of residence halls.
 Provine Chapel was restored.
 The School of Nursing began in 1969.
-With the coming of the School of Law in 1975, when MC purchased the former Jackson School of Law, the college took another step toward a university structure.
+MC purchased the former Jackson School of Law in 1975, leading to the Mississippi College School of Law.
 In 1975, the division of business became the School of Business.
 In 1977, the division of education became the School of Education.
 In 1982, the 12 remaining departments were grouped into the College of Arts and Sciences.

 In May 1992, MC absorbed Clarke College after the smaller school was forced to close due to declining enrollments.
 Throughout the 1990s, the college renovated and expanded; work was carried out on the library, electronic media center, Cockroft Hall (for the School of Nursing), A.E.
 Wood Coliseum, the Law School building in downtown Jackson, the New Men's Residence Hall, the New Women's Residence Hall, Jennings Hall, and Latimer House (a Victorian house later used for alumni receptions).

 21st century

-From 2002 to 2015,the college's enrollment grew from 3,227 to 5,152, an increase of 60%.
+From 2002 to 2015, the college's enrollment grew from 3,227 to 5,152.
 The number includes a record of 618 freshmen.

 The number of international students rose from nine to a record 505 students from more than two dozen nations in fall 2015.

-The college added a physician assistant program in 2011, becoming the first institution in Mississippi to offer such a degree.
+The college added a physician assistant program in 2011.
+MC was the first institution in Mississippi to offer such a degree.
 MC now offers doctorates in educational leadership and professional counseling.

-MC emphasizes public service.
-In 2011–2012, students, faculty, and staff performed more than 45,000 hours of community service at 153 different agencies, while the campus hosted Centrifuge and Super Summer camps.

 Mississippi College was granted an exception to Title IX in 2015, which allows it to legally discriminate against LGBT students for religious reasons.

+As part of a restructuring process for the school's bicentennial in 2026, the school's name will be changed to Mississippi Christian University starting that academic year.